SimosData/WeatherAPP/README.md

 # WeatherAPP

-WELCOME TO MY WEATHER APP
+WELCOME TO MY WEATHER REACT WEATHER APP !!!

 To be able to run this app